Homingdung/2deg_billiard_matlab/README.md

 # 2deg_billiard_matlab

 ## Introduction
-This is the summer internship project under the supervision of Dr. Martin Richter, University of Nottingham.
+This is a funded summer internship project under the supervision of Dr. Martin Richter, University of Nottingham.

-**Title**: Transfer Operator Methods - Transport 2d Electron Gases
+**Title**: Transfer operator for the standard map

-**Background**: Transfer operator methods have been proven successful in a range of industrial applications concerned with vibrational energy distribution in the high-frequency regime using a method called Dynamical Energy Analysis.
-Here, we apply the same techniques on the classical orbits of electrons.
+**Supervisor**: Dr Martin Richter

-The motivation for this research are transport phenomena which show surprising features in resistances between point contacts.
-While we will focus on the mathematical foundations of the theory, there is potential to compare to actual measured data.
+**Research themes**: nonlinear dynamics; chaos; linear operators

-**Project Description**: Aim of this project is to derive a formula for the electronic transport in a so called two-dimensional electron gas (2DEG).
-These are specifically designed interfaces between semiconductors in which electrons are restricted to two dimensions.
-By applying voltages to a top contact, the area of movement can be freely designed.
-This is the fundamental concept of so called MOSFET transistors ubiquitious in nowadays electronics.
+This project focuses on dynamical systems like known from lectures about Hamiltonian Dynamics.
+Instead of propagating single trajectories, we will consider densities of initial conditions and ask who these densities evolve with time.
+The object of interest is the so called Transfer Operator, or Frobenius Perron Operator which governs how densities are evolving.
+As part of this project, you will have to express this operator in a suitable function basis.
+As a model for the dynamics, we will focus on one of the most widely studied toy models, the so called Standard Map.
+Its main advantage is its computational simplicity despite the richness of effects it can show: A simple parameter allows to tune the behaviour from completely regular over a mixed-phase space where chaotic and integrable dynamics coincide to a fully chaotic behaviour.
+Using the derived transfer operator, you will investigate how a numerical scheme based on a finite number of basis functions behaves.
+More precisely, you will investigate how error rates decay compared with expected rates derived in another context.

-From a dynamical systems point of view, interesting phenomena can arise when the geometry or other parameters, like a perpendicular magnetic field, are changed.
-They lead to bifurcations and a generic KAM route to chaos thereby highly influencing the transport properties.
+**References**:

-In this project, your task will be to solve the equations of motion in presence of a magnetic field.
-Then, a so called Poincaré Section (also called Boundary map in Birkhoff coordinates) can be defined.
-Using this, your task is to create a transfer operator to allow for the propagation of densities of initial conditions.
++ Cvitanovic, Predrag, et al. "Chaos: classical and quantum."
+ChaosBook. org (Niels Bohr Institute, Copenhagen 2005) 69 (2005): 25.
-This transfer operator arises from the equations of motion and can be expressed as an integral over initial conditions.
++ Bøggild, Peter, A. Kristensen, and Poul Erik Lindelof.
+"Magnetic focusing in triangular electron billiards."
+Physical Review B 59.20 (1999): 13067.

-## Kicked system
+## Kicked system: a brief introduction

 This is a visualization of standard map with different value of K for Kicked Hamiltonian.